-The 2021 Sundance Film Festival Best Documentary Director winner is finally making its theatrical debut.
-Natalia Almada’s “Users” finally opens on June 9, 2023, at the Brooklyn Academy of Music in New York and June 16 at the Laemmle Glendale in Los Angeles.
+Natalia Almada's "Users" finally opens on June 9, 2023, at the Brooklyn Academy of Music in New York and June 16 at the Laemmle Glendale in Los Angeles.
+Back in 2021, the movie earned her the Best Director Award at the Sundance Film Festival.
 If you are lucky enough to live there, book your tickets now.
-“Users” is an epic essay film in the tradition of Godfrey Reggio’s “Quatsi” trilogy and Ron Fricke’s "Baraka" (1992) and “Samsara” (2011), but speaking of the most intimate, pressing issues of our times.
-If you want to see an indie movie that feels relevant and necessary, this is the real deal.
+"Users" is an epic essay film in the tradition of Godfrey Reggio's "Quatsi" trilogy and Ron Fricke's "Baraka" (1992) and "Samsara" (2011), but speaking of the most intimate, pressing issues of our times.
+This is the real deal if you want to see an indie movie that feels relevant and necessary.

-After bringing two boys to the world, Almada began interrogating how technology was changing the world around her and how it would shape the world her kids inherit.
+After giving birth to her two boys, Almada began interrogating how technology was changing life around her and how it would shape the world her kids inherit.
 Her ideas blaze across the screen in fascinating images, beautifully edited to the strains of an original score performed by the Kronos quartet.

 The first image is one of Almada's babies, rocked to sleep on a "smart" crib.
 In everyday life, screens surround us as we pillage and transform the natural world.
 But how are all these changes transforming us?
 We spoke with Almada - appropriately via Zoom - from her home base in San Francisco, CA.

 Popflick: Do you have a defense articulated in case your children complain about you filming them for this movie when they are grown up?